 Drink driving is a serious conviction with serious consequences.
-Beyond the danger to the lives of you and others, it can land you with a hefty fine, a driving ban and even a lengthy prison sentence.
-On top of this, finding insurance following a conviction will be difficult, and most of all, expensive.
+Beyond the danger to the lives of yourself and others, it can land you with a hefty fine, a driving ban and even a lengthy prison sentence.
+On top of this, finding insurance following a conviction can be difficult and expensive.

 This guide takes you through some details of drink driving convictions, how to find insurance, and how to keep the increased costs of cover following a conviction down.

 - Can you get car insurance again following a drink driving conviction?

 - How will drink driving affect the cost of car insurance?

 Drink driving is driving a vehicle after consuming alcohol.
 There’s a certain limit of alcohol content in your blood that is allowed.
 If you’re found with anything above this limit, you’ll be convicted of driving under the influence.
 It’s hard to know exactly how much alcohol will put any one person over the limit so it’s always advisable to avoid alcohol when driving.

 Being convicted of drink driving can have some very serious consequences.
 Even if you are not involved in an incident you can be given up to 6 months in prison, a driving ban or an unlimited fine.
 Other knock-on effects include significantly more expensive insurance (see below).
 If you cause death whilst driving under the influence, you could be sentenced to up to 14 years in prison.

 You are not the only one your drink driving may affect.
 The Department for Transport recently released figures showing that in 2016 alone there were 9,050 casualties and 240 people were killed in drink-drive accidents.

 Can you get car insurance again following a drink driving conviction?